soniclavier/bigdata-notebook/_posts/2018-01-29-spark_structured_streaming_part1.markdown

 #### **Tumbling Window & Sliding Window**
 A tumbling window is a non-overlapping window, that tumbles over every "window-size". e.g., for a Tumbling window of size 4 seconds, there could be window for [00:00 to 00:04), [00:04: 00:08), [00:08: 00:12) etc (ignoring day, hour etc here).
 If an incoming event has EventTime 00:05, that event will be assigned the window - [00:04 to 00:08)

 A SlidingWindow is a window of a given size(say 4 seconds) that slides every given interval (say 2 seconds).
-That means a sliding window could overlap.
+That means a sliding window could overlap with another window.
 For a window of size 4 seconds, that slides every 2 seconds there could windows [00:00 to 00:04), [00:02 to 00:06), [00:04 to 00:08) etc. Notice that the windows 1 and 2 are overlapping here.
 If an event with EventTime 00:05 comes in, that event will belong to the windows [00:02 to 00:06) and [00:04 to 00:08).

 <div class="col three">
 	<img class="col three expandable" src="/img/spark_structured_streaming/tumbling_sliding.png">